List of Dutch inventions and innovations: Dutch auction (17th century)

-Concept of corporate governance (17th century)
+Shareholder activism (17th century)

-Isaac Le Maire, an Amsterdam businessman and a sizeable shareholder of the VOC, became the first recorded investor to actually consider the corporate governance's problems.
-In 1609, he complained of the VOC's shoddy corporate governance.
-On 24 January 1609, Le Maire filed a petition against the VOC, marking the first recorded expression of shareholder activism.
-In what is the first recorded corporate governance dispute, Le Maire formally charged that the directors (the VOC's board of directors – the Heeren XVII) sought to "retain another's money for longer or use it ways other than the latter wishes" and petitioned for the liquidation of the VOC in accordance with standard business practice.
+In 1609, Isaac Le Maire filed a petition against the VOC, marking the first recorded expression of shareholder activism.
+Le Maire formally charged that the directors (the VOC's board of directors – the Heeren XVII) sought to "retain another's money for longer or use it ways other than the latter wishes" and petitioned for the liquidation of the VOC in accordance with standard business practice.

-The first shareholder revolt happened in 1622, among Dutch East India Company (VOC) investors who complained that the company account books had been "smeared with bacon" so that they might be "eaten by dogs."
+The first shareholder revolt happened in 1622, among VOC investors who complained that the company account books had been "smeared with bacon" so that they might be "eaten by dogs."
 The investors demanded a "reeckeninge," a proper financial audit.
-The 1622 campaign by the shareholders of the VOC is a testimony of genesis of CSR (Corporate Social Responsibility) in which shareholders staged protests by distributing pamphlets and complaining about management self enrichment and secrecy.